top of page

 About Me

 Along the way, I have been recognized by various contests and programs.
-Among these, I was lucky enough to have studied at a music festival internationally before COVID-19, at the highSCORE Festival in Pavia Italy, under Amy Beth Kirsten, David Ludwig and Dimitri Tymoczko during the summer of 2019.
-I am a BUTI (Boston University’s Tanglewood Institute) alumni as a composition program attendee, and a Curtis Institute Summerfest composition program alumni as well.
-I have also been involved with the American Composers Forum’s NextNotes high school composition contest as an award winner in 2018 and have been a five time finalist for the ASCAP Morton Gould Young Composers Awards.
-Tribeca New Music named me as an “Emerging Composer” and my work has been performed at the NYC Electroacoustic Music Festival.
-I was also a National Young Arts Foundation Honorable Mention award winner, among other awards and merits.
+My music for film has been recognized at various film festivals on award winning short films.
+Among these, I am a 2019 highSCORE Festival alumni, BUTI (Boston University’s Tanglewood Institute) alumni as a composition program attendee, and a Curtis Institute SummerFest composition program alumni.
+I was also a winner of the American Composers Forum’s NextNotes high school composition contest in 2018 and was a five time finalist for the ASCAP Morton Gould Young Composers Awards.
+My work has also been performed at the NYC Electroacoustic Music Festival.

 bottom of page